meatball133/crystal/concepts/classes/introduction.md

 ## Instance variables

 [Instance variables][instance-variable] are variables that are available in all methods of the instance.
-When they are modified in one method, the change is visible in all other methods.
 They can be initialized in the `initialize` method.
 They are defined using the `@` prefix.